ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 </div>

-* (80 pts) Promptness and Style: For the 80 points for promptness and style, the following rubric applies:

-* Style:
+* You must check that you have followed these style guidelines:

 1. Indentation is neat, consistent and follows good practice (see below)
 2. Variable name choice: variables should have sensible names.
 	More on indentation: Your code should be indented neatly.
 Code that is inside braces should be indented, and code that is at the same "level" of nesting inside braces should be indented in a consistent way.
 Follow the examples from lecture, the sample code, and from the textbook.
-Note that emacs will automatically indent for you---ask Conrad to show you how in lecture!

 * Your submission should be on-time.
-1. If the submission comes AFTER TAs have finished grading the lab, you are subject to getting a zero.
-2. In between the official deadline, and the time the TAs finish grading the lab, there is an "informal" grace period of indeterminate length.
-If you submit during this time, you may lose 20 to 40 points for late submission, depending on how late the submission is.
-3. Did I mention: if you miss the deadline, you are subject to getting a zero, especially if your submission comes after the TA is done grading all the OTHER submissions for that lab?
-Yes I did.
-Now I've mentioned it twice.
+If you miss the deadline, you are subject to getting a zero

 Note: